-The vaginal ring is a thin, colorless, flexible ring that is inserted into the vagina for three weeks and is then removed for one week while the woman has her period.
+The vaginal ring is a thin, colorless, flexible ring that is inserted into the vagina for 3 weeks and is then removed for 1 week while the woman has her period.
 Low doses of estrogen and progestin are continuously released from the ring, which is replaced monthly.
 Like birth control pills, the vaginal ring is 99% effective at preventing pregnancy, though its effectiveness decreases if used improperly.

 Advantages of the ring include:

 Some serious side effects of hormonal contraceptives like the vaginal ring include blood clots in the legs, lungs, stroke, and heart attack.
 Smoking increases these risks.
 These risks are similar to many other types of hormonal contraception.
 Talk to your doctor about all possible side effects.